sdcastillo/sdcastillo.github.io/_posts/2025-11-25-Thanksgiving.md

 tags: [thanksgiving, history, new-england, gratitude, tradition, pilgrims, native-americans]
 ---

-# Thanksgiving: A Holiday of Gratitude and New England Roots

 Thanksgiving holds a special place in American history as one of our nation's most cherished holidays.
 As I reflect on this season, I find myself thinking about the deeper meaning behind the meal we gather to share—a meal that began centuries ago as a symbol of peace and mutual respect.